fourMs/MGT/README.md

 The Musical Gestures Toolbox (MGT) is a Matlab toolbox for analysing music-related body motion, using sets of audio, video and motion capture data as source material.

-The current version is developed with Matlab 2015b, and builds on some other Matlab toolboxes:
+Parts of the toolbox requires the following MathWorks toolboxes:

+- Computer Vision System Toolbox
+- Image Processing Toolbox

+It also relies on these third-party toolboxes:

 - [matlabPyrTools](http://se.mathworks.com/matlabcentral/fileexchange/52571-matlabpyrtools)
 - [MoCap Toolbox](https://www.jyu.fi/hum/laitokset/musiikki/en/research/coe/materials/mocaptoolbox)
 - [MIRtoolbox](https://www.jyu.fi/hum/laitokset/musiikki/en/research/coe/materials/mirtoolbox)

-It also requires the following MathWorks toolboxes:

-- Computer Vision System Toolbox
-- Image Processing Toolbox

 ## Installation

-*Important: A lot of things changed between Matlab versions 2015b and 2016a (and later).
-For now, the toolbox works best with 2015b (and prior).
-Parts of it probably also works with later versions, and we are eager to get everything updated to the latest version.
-Sorry for the inconvenience, and we appreciate all help in fixing bugs.*
+*Important: The toolbox has mainly been tested on Windows, most recently with Matlab 2017a.
+A lot of things changed after Matlab 2015b, and we know that there are issues with running it on Mac and Linux.
+We are eager to get everything fixed, and we appreciate all help in finding (and fixing!) bugs.*

 1. Install the dependencies: [matlabPyrTools](http://se.mathworks.com/matlabcentral/fileexchange/52571-matlabpyrtools), [MoCap Toolbox](https://www.jyu.fi/hum/laitokset/musiikki/en/research/coe/materials/mocaptoolbox) and [MIRtoolbox](https://www.jyu.fi/hum/laitokset/musiikki/en/research/coe/materials/mirtoolbox).